CarGuo/TabBarWithPageView/README.md

 A new Flutter project.

-Demo and fix Tabbar And PageView with Flutter，Flutter SDK v0.5.7+ .
+Demo and fix Tabbar And PageView in Flutter，by Flutter SDK v0.5.7+ .

-clone flutter sdk local，`git checkout v0.5.7` and run。
+clone flutter sdk，`git checkout v0.5.7` and run。